tasawernawaz/digital_documents/README.md

 API docs should be availabe at http://127.0.0.1:8000/swagger/

+### Run tests

+- To run all tests use `pytest`
+- To run specific test file use path to the class or test mehtod. e.g `pytest tests/test_api.py::DocumentViewSetTests::test_list_documents`

 ## Filtering on folders and Topics

 Documents can be filtered based on folder name and topics (comma separated). e.g